UI Design Process - 7 Easy Steps to Make Great UIs Faster

 Choose a design concept

-During this stage of the process, a UI designer starts creating a digital product's graphical user interface.
-This includes defining layouts, deciding the information architecture, creating icons, selecting the color theme, defining typography styles, and setting UI guidelines.
+At this stage, the UI designer begins crafting the digital product’s graphical user interface.
+This involves defining layouts, deciding on information architecture, creating icons, selecting color themes, defining typography styles, and setting UI guidelines.

 Ideation map